- April is a month to watch lakes and reservoirs on a

 - Migrating Double-crested Cormorants will be passing

-through all of this month and well into May.
+through this month and well into May.
 Early to

 mid-morning is the peak time.